-LEVERAGING MODERN CLIMATOLOGY TO INCREASE Adaptive Capacity Across Protected Areas
+LEVERAGING MODERN CLIMATOLOGY TO INCREASE ADAPTIVE CAPACITY ACROSS PROTECTED AREAS

 This project intends to develop a method to assess regional protected area networks across biophysically important climatic gradients often linked to biodiversity and ecosystem function.
-Land of the southwestern United States is plotted across axes of historical climate space, and landscapes are identified that may serve as strategic additions to current protected area portfolios.
+Lands in the southwestern United States are plotted across axes of historical climate space, and landscapes are identified that may serve as strategic additions to current protected area portfolios.
 The resulting maps identify lands that are climatically distinct from existing protected areas, and may be used in combination with other ecological and socioeconomic information essential to collaborative landscape-scale decision making.